 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Hydroponic systems—a method for growing plants in water rather than soil—are popular because they offer a way to produce a bounty of plants in a relatively small area in an indoor garden.
+Hydroponic systems, which allow plants to grow in water rather than soil, are popular because they offer a way to produce a bounty of plants in a relatively small area in an indoor garden.
 These systems also tend to be user-friendly, so even newbie growers are likely to succeed.
-Best of all, hydroponic systems often are all-inclusive: They provide the container for growing the plants, and most come with lights, plant foods, and seeds, so you don’t have to be a gardening expert to start growing.
+We recently tested eight popular models, spending several months setting them up and evaluating their various features while growing a range of plants.

 ↓ Jump to Review - BEST BANG FOR THE BUCK: XXXFlower Plant Terrarium With Wooden Stand